Grades and Grading

 |I (Incomplete)||See Below||See Below|

 Withdraw (W): A student who takes a leave of absence or withdraws from the course or program prior to the midpoint of the term or course, as designated in the syllabus, will receive a W on the transcript.
-Withdrawing after the specified date will result in the earn grade to date.
+Withdrawing after the specified date will result in a WP or WF based on the earned grade to date.

 Incomplete (I): A student who does not complete the course because of excused reasons will receive an incomplete.
-Six weeks after the end of the term, the incomplete will or the incomplete will revert to a failure under most circumstances
+Six weeks after the end of the term, the incomplete will revert to a failure under most circumstances.

 CLINICAL CLERKSHIPS (M3-M4) GRADING